$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Analytic spectral density of the circular WSYK model with M=1

-To conclude this section, we note that the Q-Laguerre density~(\ref{eq:spectral_density_QLaguerre}) has a simple asymptotic form in the bulk (i.e., for $0\ll E\ll \EL$), close to the hard edge $E\approx 0$, and near the soft edge $E\approx \EL$.
-These asymptotic formulas are obtained in the large-$N$ limit after a Poisson resummation of the Q-Laguerre spectral density; see Appendix~\ref{app:asymptotics} for their derivation.
+To conclude this section, we note that the $Q$-Laguerre density~(\ref{eq:spectral_density_QLaguerre}) has a simple asymptotic form in the bulk (i.e., for $0\ll E\ll \EL$), close to the hard edge $E\approx 0$, and near the soft edge $E\approx \EL$.
+These asymptotic formulas are obtained in the large-$N$ limit after a Poisson resummation of the $Q$-Laguerre spectral density; see Appendix~\ref{app:asymptotics} for their derivation.

 The asymptotic densities depend on the sign of $Q$.
-For a finite but large enough $N$, the limit we are mostly interested in, $Q=t_3(\qb,N)$ is positive for even $\qb$ and negative for odd $\qb$.
+For a finite but large enough $N$ (the limit we are mostly interested in), $Q=t_3(\qb,N)$ is positive for even $\qb$ and negative for odd $\qb$.

 For positive $Q$ (even $\qb$), the asymptotic bulk density is given by

 where the constant $C''_Q$ is

 Near the hard edge, $E\approx 0$, the asymptotic density is